guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-motivations.md

 <figcaption>A bunch of radioactive zeros and ones that will soon destroy you.</figcaption>
 </p>

-This is **not a tutorial**, this is a dairy of my process building Uranium.
+This is <span style="color: red">**not a tutorial**</span>, this is a dairy of my process building Uranium.
+That means you'll accompany me while I learn, so I may say something that is not quite right.
-If you follow all the series you will achive amazing things, but you will be expose to a lot of radiaction that may kill you (or at least get your unborn child born with three legs).
+Anyways, if you follow all the series you will achive amazing things, but you will be expose to a lot of radiaction that may kill you (or at least get your unborn child born with three legs).

-As a disclaimer for any nonsense I might say, I will say that this article was written during the coronavirus quarantine of 2020.
+As a disclaimer for any nonsense I might say, I will add that this article was written during the coronavirus quarantine of 2020.
 A month without leaving home makes anyone insane.